LukeShortCloud/rootpages/src/computer_hardware/graphics_cards.rst

 All versions of PCIe (currently 1.0 through 5.0) support the same wattage output.
 [14][16]

-It is not recommended to use a single Molex or SATA to 6-pin adapter due to the fire hazard risk if the GPU draws excessive power.
-[17] Both Molex and SATA power cables only provide 54 watts.
-[18][20] For 75 watts, use two Molex or SATA cables to convert to one 6-pin.
-[19] Avoid creating an 8-pin adapter, as it won't supply enough power (150 watts).
+It is not recommended to use a single SATA to 6-pin adapter due to the fire hazard risk if the GPU draws excessive power.
+[17] SATA power cables only provide 54 watts.
+[18][20] Molex power cables provide 156 watts.
+[21] For 75 watts, use one Molex or two SATA cables to convert to one 6-pin.
+[19] For 150 watts, use one Molex or three SATA cables to convert to one 8-pin adapter.
 [20]

 History
 -------